 Can furlough workers work for others during furlough leave?

 Yes, employees who are furloughed are permitted find volunteer or new work with a different employer subject to compliance with PHE guidance and we would also add that this should also be subject to their contract of employment or other conditions you might wish to impose.
 Make sure you know what the individual is doing to ensure there is no conflict and also think about what is going to happen when you need them back to work.
 Employees should remain contactable during furlough leave.
 Employers may want to consider certain condition such as not going abroad.

 What about those who are either due to go on family leave or who are on family leave now?

 For those due to take family leave, the normal rules apply.
 Employees retain their rights to statutory maternity etc. leave and pay.
 They will simply move from furlough status to being on maternity leave/pay etc. when they are due to go on leave.
-Statutory pay entitlements for any period of parental leave should be calculated on the basis of the employee’s usual pay, not their furlough pay if the emplyee on furlough starts family-related statutory leave on or after 25 April 2020.
+Statutory pay entitlements for any period of parental leave should be calculated on the basis of the employee’s usual pay, not their furlough pay if the employee on furlough starts family-related statutory leave on or after 25 April 2020.
 If the employee started family-related statutory pay before 25 April 2020, entitlement to SMP may be affected.
 The same rules apply to adoption pay, paternity pay, shared parental pay and parental bereavement pay.